jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Here's the Grand Mission of Techvolution

-Writer David Mamet once said being free from trying to please a group means being open to see Nature.
+Writer David Mamet once said being free from trying to please a group means being free to see Nature.
 So I embraced being a regular guy and was quite ambitious when writing this book.
 Saying that Techvolution has three parts:

 **I. A New Philosophy**: This part upgrades our philosophy to the Internet Age.
 It gets Main Street to see the big picture; that we're all player gods who must use digital tools to solve our own problems.